wp-plugins/foxyshop/readme.txt

 == Changelog ==

+= 2.3 =
+* Added ability for variation intersections to have their own inventory values.
+See documentation for instructions.
+* Added ID attributes to hidden form fields to make it easier to grab values with JavaScript if needed.
+* Added FOXYSHOP_TEMPLATE_PATH constant which you can set in wp-config if you need to have a custom template path.
+See FAQ for similar code example.
+* Product image array now returns all intermediate sizes, not just thumbnail, medium, large, and full.
+So if you have some custom file sizes you can now use those.
+* PrettyPhoto upgraded to version 3.1.
+Fixed error in PrettyPhoto CSS where all image refs had been broken.
+* Tested in WordPress 3.1.1 with no issues
+* Added ODT as file upload type
+* Image uploading from the image bar (and custom file upload) now automatically sets based on your php config's max file upload size
+* Updated FoxyCart include files so that CSS comes before Javascript to prevent any weird ColorBox issues.
+* Resolved upload errors where paths with aliases were not being translated
+* Fixed image rename bug on the image bar
+* See [Release Notes](http://www.foxy-shop.com/2011/04/version-2-3-variation-inventory-updates/) for more details

 = 2.2.3 =
 * The file that includes for the Custom File Upload has been moved into the themefiles folder so that you can now store a customized version in your theme folder without risking an overwrite during upgrade.
-* When upgrading in WP 3.1, the register_activation_hook doesn't fire.
+* When upgrading in WP 3.1 the register_activation_hook doesn't fire.
 A FoxyShop version number has been added to the settings and if out of date, the plugin runs upgrade tasks.
-* On de-activation the custom post types is removed before de-activation so that the rule flushing will be effective: cleaner uninstalls.
+* On de-activation the custom post types are removed before de-activation so that the rule flushing will be effective: cleaner uninstalls.

 = 2.2.2 =
 * Settings page now gives warnings if your configuration will cause FoxyShop problems